 Barbara Jane Williams Sands' Obituary

 Barbara Jane Williams Sands passed peacefully in her home, surrounded by her family on October 22, 2025.
-Born in Charleston, West Virginia, she lived in Memphis since 1953.
+Born July 14, 1944 in Charleston, West Virginia, she lived in Memphis since 1953.
 After graduating from Messick High School and the University of Memphis (where she served as music director of Alpha Gamma Delta and earned the crown in the Miss Frayser Pageant), she started a career in education, teaching Religion and English at St. Mary’s Episcopal School, Language Arts at the Hutchison School, freshman English at University of Memphis and later serving as Assistant Director of Governor’s School for International Studies.

 She was active in Holy Communion Episcopal Church and taught Sunday school, led the music curriculum for summer camp, and participated in various book groups and Bible studies.
 Barbara and William (Sandy) spent many years hiking with their friends and critiquing films with their movie group.
-Barbara also loved her Mah Jongg groups and Dilettante friends, serving as President of the study group in 2014.
+Barbara also loved her Mah Jongg groups and Dilettante friends, serving as president of the study group in 2014.

 What’s your fondest memory of Barbara?